A bit exaggerated, but there is a germ of truth to it.

 Well, many of the colonial records speak of Moriscos in the colonies.

 The Moriscos were not stupid.
-Facing severe discrimination in Spain, many of them fled to the colonies for a better life; just as the Jews did.
+Facing severe discrimination in Spain, many of them fled to the colonies for a better life; just as the expelled Jews had done earlier.

 They felt they could pass themselves off as equals.
 White men were rare and needed in the colonies.
+Arab or Jewish blood might be overlooked, if everything else was in order.
+And, one did not have to learn a new language.
 Perhaps they could start life over on an equal footing.

-Well, it turns out that some were mistreated; and these probably deserted into the interior of Argentina.
+Some did well.
+Others were still mistreated; and these probably deserted into the interior of Argentina.
 Others probably just made use of the looser social codes in the New World.

 Fast speed to 1800, and we see mestizo units in the Argentine War of Independence routing the Spanish Armies.
 They are wearing clothes that look like wardrobes from the Mideast.
 Baggy pants.
 Baggy clothes.
-They are called gauchos, a word whose origin was unknown.
+Until that time, they were relatively unknown outside of the frontier, but they call themselves gauchos, a word whose origin was unknown.
 They prove instrumental in destroying Spanish power in South America.

-One has to wonder what these elites, who were often of Spanish and Italian stock themselves, were thinking.
-Clearly some had bought into the myth of Nordic superiority; but the level of self-hate is amazing.
+One has to wonder what these elites were thinking.
+Clearly some had bought into the myth of Nordic superiority; but the level of self-contempt is amazing.

 it is necessary to encourage Anglo-Saxon immigration.
 Anglo-Saxons represent steam, commerce, and liberty, and it will not be possible to instill these things in ourselves without the active cooperation of this progressive and civilized race.